 I use this posture myself when I feel like I need to energise and truly awaken myself.
 It gives me a feeling of strength inside and out.
 My day flows with ease and I feel focused and clear.

-If you are not familiar with it, the Sun Salutation Sequence is a sequence of yoga postures which when put together form a wonderful gentle aerobic yoga sequence to strengthen and tone your body and give you bundles of energy and vitality.
+If you are not familiar with it, the Sun Salutation Sequence is a sequence of yoga postures which when put together form a wonderful gentle aerobic yoga sequence to strengthen and tone your body and give you bundles of energy, vitality and clarity.

 Here are the key postures within Surya Namaskar pictured below.